- FRITZ!Box 7490

 Requirements for band steering

-The FRITZ!Box supports band steering starting with FRITZ!OS 6.80; FRITZ!Powerlines with wireless support and FRITZ!Repeaters both support it starting with FRITZ!OS 6.90.
-Starting with FRITZ!OS 7.10, band steering functions together with AP steering as Mesh WiFi steering.
-Mesh WiFi Steering is already enabled in the factory settings.
-Band steering also effects wireless devices using wireless guest access so that your guests also always have stable and fast wireless connections.
+The FRITZ!Box supports band steering starting with FRITZ!OS 6.80; FRITZ!Powerlines with Wi-Fi support and FRITZ!Repeaters both support it starting with FRITZ!OS 6.90.
+Starting with FRITZ!OS 7.10, band steering functions together with AP steering as Mesh Wi-Fi steering.
+Mesh Wi-Fi Steering is already enabled in the factory settings.
+Band steering also effects wireless devices using Wi-Fi guest access so that your guests also always have stable and fast Wi-Fi connections.